lumeland/blog/posts/lume-3.md

 ### Copy remote files

 `site.add()` not only can add files from the `src` folder but also remote files.
-In Lume 2 this was possible using `remoteFile` function:
+In Lume 2 this was possible using the `remoteFile` function:

 ```js
 // Lume 2